circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ---
 layout: classic-docs
-title: Installing the Google Cloud SDK
+title: Authorizing the Google Cloud SDK
-description: How to install and authorize the Google Cloud SDK
+description: How to authorize the Google Cloud SDK
 categories: [deploying]
 order: 100
 ---

-*[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Installing the Google Cloud SDK*
+*[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Authorizing the Google Cloud SDK*

 This document explains
 how to install the [Google Cloud SDK](https://cloud.google.com/sdk/) in your primary container.